Constrained Boundary Labeling: Introduction

 \subparagraph{Related Work on Constrained External Labeling.} Our work is in line with (recent) efforts to integrate semantic constraints into the external labeling model.
 The survey of Bekos et al.~\cite{Bekos.2021} reports papers that group labels.
 Some results consider heuristic label placements in interactive 3D visualizations~\cite{Goetzelmann.2006,Goetzelmann.2006a} or group (spatially close) sites together to label them with a single label~\cite{Fink.2012,Muehler2009,Tatzgern13}, bundle the leaders~\cite{Niedermann2019}, or align the labels~\cite{Vollick.2007}.
 These papers are usually targeted at applications and do not aim for exact algorithms or formal complexity bounds.
-Moreover, the grouping is often not part of the input but rather determined by clustering similar sites.
-To the best of our knowledge, Niedermann et al.~\cite{Niedermann.2017} are the first that support the explicit grouping of labels while ensuring a planar labeling.
+Moreover, the grouping is often not part of the input but rather determined by clustering similar sites or sites that are located close to each other.
+To the best of our knowledge, Niedermann, Nöllenburg, and Rutter~\cite{Niedermann.2017} are the first that support the explicit grouping of labels while ensuring a planar labeling.
 They proposed a contour labeling algorithm, a generalization of boundary labeling, that can be extended to group sets of labels as hard constraints in their model.
 However, they did not analyze this extension in detail and do not support ordering constraints.
-Recently, Gedicke et al.~\cite{Gedicke.2023} tried to maximize the number of respected groups that arise from the spatial proximity of the sites or their semantics, i.e., they reward a labeling also based on the number of consecutive labels from the same group.
+Recently, Gedicke, Arzoumanidis, and Haunert~\cite{Gedicke.2023} tried to maximize the number of respected groups that arise from the spatial proximity of the sites or their semantics, i.e., they reward a labeling also based on the number of consecutive labels from the same group.
 They disallow assigning a site to more than one group, but see combining spatial and semantic groups as an interesting direction for further research.
 We work towards that goal, as we allow grouping constraints to overlap.
-Finally, Klawitter et al.~\cite{Klawitter.2023} visualized geophylogenies by embedding a binary (phylogenetic) tree on one side of the boundary.
-Each leaf of the tree corresponds to a site, and we aim to connect them using straight-line leaders with few crossings.
+Finally, Klawitter, Klesen, Scholl, and van Dijk~\cite{Klawitter.2023} visualized geophylogenies by embedding a binary (phylogenetic) tree on one side of the boundary.
+Each leaf of the tree corresponds to a site, and the aim is to connect them using straight-line leaders with few crossings.
 These trees implicitly encode grouping constraints, as sites with a short path between their leaves must be labeled close together on the boundary.
 However, Klawitter et al.\ not only considered a different optimization function, but restricted themselves to binary trees, which cannot represent all grouping constraints.
-Overall, we can identify a lack of a systematic investigation of (general) grouping and ordering constraints from an algorithmic perspective in the literature.
-With this paper, we aim to fill this gap.
+Overall, we can identify a growing interest in grouping and ordering constraints in the literature, but a systematic investigation of these constraints from an algorithmic perspective is still lacking.
+This paper should be a step towards filling this gap by allowing arbitrary grouping and ordering constraints as input.